 On this page, you will find links to the discussion questions that go along with the readings.
 Please answer all the questions as thoughtfully as possible, after reading the lectures.
 Then submit your answers by the deadline (the due dates are on each Discussion Question page and on the Class Schedule).
 A well thought out answer will probably be two or three meaty paragraphs (250-350 words on average).

 Other online students will be submitting their answers to the group as well; you should read them and respond to other people's answers.
 This process will take the place of class discussions, and allow you to see other students' perceptions and interpretations.
-In fact, in order to get the full 20 points, you MUST respond thoughtfully to at least 2 other people's postings.
+In fact, in order to get the full 20 points, you MUST respond thoughtfully to at least 3 or 4 other people's postings.

 Respond thoughtfully to several other postings.
 Just saying "I agree" or "I disagree" does not constitute a thoughtful response.
 Add to the discussion with very specific, concrete examples (some from the texts, some from personal experience); it's also a good idea to ask questions which will further the discussion.